my-cumbria-logo, my-cumbria-logo Toggle navigation

 Employers have high expectations of new graduates.
 As well as a good degree, they need evidence of skills gained and that you have the attitude to 'hit the ground running' and contribute straight away.
 There are loads of things you can do while at University to develop your skills (or competencies as they are often called) and add to your network of contacts.
 Take a look at the expandables below.

-Other things you can do include being a student rep for your course, a student mentor, or a student ambassador; Joining or setting up Students’ Union club or society; join the professional body for your subject and attend networking events and student conferences.
+Other things you can do include being a student rep for your course, a student mentor, or a student ambassador; joining or setting up Students’ Union club or society; join the professional body for your subject and attend networking events and student conferences.

 When it comes to searching for jobs, there are many sites online and it may feel overwhelming at times.
 The key to success is to stay focused, do lots of research, and if necessary, think outside the box.
 Use your networks too, as people you know can be a great source of information.
 It is also worth approaching employers speculatively.
 They may just know about a vacancy or can signpost you to someone who does!